waypointnda/waypoint/nda.md

 ## Dispute Resolution

-The governing law on the accompanying standard form certificate will govern all aspects of this agreement.
-The parties shall bring legal proceedings related to this agreement only in the national and any national-subdivision courts located in the forum for disputes on the accompanying standard form certificate, or if none is specified, within the jurisdiction whose law governs this agreement.
+The stated governing law will govern all aspects of this agreement.
+The parties shall bring legal proceedings related to this agreement only in the national and any national-subdivision courts located in the stated forum for disputes, or if none is stated, within the jurisdiction whose law governs this agreement.
 The parties consent to the exclusive jurisdiction of those courts and waive any objection that legal proceedings brought there are brought in an inconvenient forum.
 The parties may enforce judgments of those courts in any appropriate forum.

 ## Legal Relationship